-For: Head, Press & Public Relations
+For: Head, Press and Public Relations (NAPTIP)

-Head, Press and Public Relations.
+Head, Press and Public Relations (NAPTIP)